jeanslack/Videomass/known_problems.md

 the most recent versions of FFmpeg.
 Instead, use _hqdn3d_ or set Videomass to a path with a newer version of FFmpeg.

+- FFmpeg version 3.1 or higher is required for the _loudnorm_ filter (on EBU audio normalization).
+Versions earlier than ffmpeg 3.1 cause `No such filter: loudnorm` error on the Videomass 'Log viewing console' and the conversion process will fail.

 - For VP9 encoder FFmpeg added support for row based multithreading in version 3.4, released on January 25th, 2018.
-As of libvpx version 1.7.0 this multithreading enhancement is not enabled by default and needs be manually activated with the -row-mt 1 switch.
-Note that this feature is not available if you are using an older version of the ffMPEG (eg Version 3.1.5) and should be disabled when using this encoder.
+As of libvpx version 1.7.0 this multithreading enhancement is not enabled by default and needs be manually activated with the `-row-mt 1` switch.
+Note that this feature is not available if you are using an older version of the FFmpeg (eg Version 3.1.5) and should be disabled when using this encoder.

 - **Videomass.exe** and **Videomass.app** may have some functional limitations: